-Below are summaries or excerpts of the NMSU Administrative Rules and Procedures.
+Below are summaries or excerpts of the NMSU Administrative Rules and Procedures (ARP).
 They include policies and procedures related to Clery Act Compliance (from ARP 16.12), as well as policies and procedures related to discrimination, sexual misconduct, harassment, alcohol, drugs, and related topics.
 For discriminatory matters, see the section NMSU Policy, ARP 3.25, below.
-The complete and current NMSU Policies and Procedures and the Administrative Rules and Procedures can be found at https://manual.nmsu.edu/policies-and-procedures/.
+The complete and current NMSU Policies and Procedures and the Administrative Rules and Procedures can be found at https://arp.nmsu.edu/.